-How We Addressed the We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's interim review of impairment indicators, interim impairment test, and annual impairment tests for trademarks with indefinite lives and reporting units with goodwill.
+How We Addressed the We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's interim review of impairment indicators, Matter in Our Audit interim impairment tests, and annual impairment tests for trademarks with indefinite lives and reporting units with goodwill.
 For example, we tested management's risk assessment process to determine whether to perform a quantitative or qualitative test, management's control over the evaluation of interim impairment indicators, and management's review controls over the valuation models and underlying assumptions used to develop such estimates.
 For impairment tests of reporting units with goodwill, we also tested controls over the determination of the carrying value of the reporting units.

 We tested the trademarks with indefinite lives and reporting units with goodwill based on our risk assessments.
 Our audit procedures included, among others, comparing significant judgmental inputs to observable third party and industry sources, considering other observable market transactions, and evaluating the reasonableness of management's projected financial information by comparing to third party industry projections, third party economic growth projections, and other internal and external data.
-We performed sensitivity analyses of certain significant assumptions to evaluate the change in the fair value of the trademarks with indefinite lives and reporting units with goodwill and assessed the historical accuracy of management's estimates.
-In addition, we involved specialists to assist in our evaluation of certain significant assumptions used in the Company's valuation model.
-We also assessed the Company's related disclosures of its valuation of trademarks with indefinite lives and goodwill.
+We performed sensitivity analyses of certain significant assumptions to evaluate the change in the fair value of the trademarks with indefinite lives and reporting units with goodwill and assessed the historical accuracy of management's related disclosures of its valuation of trademarks with indefinite lives and goodwill.